NewMediaCaucus/nmc-website/README-docker.md

 You're going to generate an id.env file for your computer.
 We have id.env in .gitignore so it won't share your id up to GitHub.com.
 Your ID is just a simple number, such as ```1001```.
 You need Docker to use this same ID to run Apache with the same ID as the ID that mount's your local filesystem.

 ### Windows Users
-Right-click on the the *create-id-windows.ps1* file provided in this repo and select "Run with Powershell."
+Right-click on the *create-id-windows.ps1* file provided in this repo and select "Run with Powershell."

 This will create your id.env file.